fernandeeees/fernandeeees/README.md

 ### About me:
 <p>Currently studying Computer Science and Engineering at IST in Lisbon.</p>
+<p>Working on front-end, embedded systems and graphics design at <a "href="https://psemportugal.com">psemportugal.com</a></p>
 <p>I'm constantly looking for ways to combine my drive for Software Engineering with my passion for arts and creativity.</p>
-<p>If I'm not studying, you will certainly find me drawing, writing, getting better at the guitar, racing pretend cars in the simulator or real karts at the track 🏎️💨</p>
+<p>If I'm not studying, you will certainly find me drawing, writing, getting better at the guitar, racing pretend cars in the simulator or real prototypes with PSEM 🏎️💨</p>
 <p></p>

 - 🔭 I’m currently working on **an untitled Vampire visual novel, set in Lisbon!**

-- 🌱 I’m currently learning **Java, C++ and the guitar**
+- 🌱 I’m currently learning **React, Godot and the guitar**

 - 💬 Ask me about **my favorite album!**